CtrlK

 Workflow Clarity

 Steps are clearly sequenced, but there are no validation checkpoints—no verification that the doc was created successfully before scheduling the meeting, or that the meeting was created before sending the chat notification.
-For a multi-step workflow involving document creation and notifications, error handling/validation is missing.
+For a multi-step workflow involving document creation and notifications, error handling/verification is missing.

 2 / 3